xiongyu0523/azure-sphere-aws-iot-device-sdk-embedded-c/README.md

    > Please note all resources in this demo will be depolyed to this default region.

-3. All resources required on AWS will be created by the preconfigure.py script using boto3 SDK.
+3. All resources required on AWS IoT will be created by the preconfigure.py script using boto3 SDK.
 Go to the root of this project and run the script by

     ```
     python script/preconfigure.py